molinsp/eigendata-doc/docs/README.md

 1. **Sticky header:** Not the header sticks on top, so that you know to which column the variables relate to
 2. **Dataframe info** Added information about the size of the dataframe, in terms of columns and rows
-3. **Datatype** Added information about the data types.
-This is useful to know if you need to parse the column to a datetime or not
+3. **Datatype** Added information about the data types

 **Bug fixes**

-1. Creating a column after a query: This was raising a warning in some instances, it has been fixed
+1. Creating a column after a query: This was raising a warning in some instances

 2. Saving to csv did not work as expected when it tried to assign the result to a variable